Seagate/cortx-s3server/docs/ContributingToCortxS3.md

 2. To commit your code changes use:

-   `$ git commit -m ‘comment` - Enter your GitHub Account ID and an appropriate Feature or Change description in comment.
+   `$ git commit -m 'comment'` - enter your GitHub Account ID and an appropriate Feature or Change description in comment.

 3. Check out your git log to view the details of your commit and verify the author name using: `$ git log`

     :page_with_curl:**Note:** If you need to change the author name for your commit, refer to the GitHub article on [Changing author info](https://docs.github.com/en/github/using-git/changing-author-info).

 4. To Push your changes to GitHub, use: `$ git push origin 'your-local-branch-name'`